eljojo/faircamp-fork/src/manual/reference/09 Localization.md

 ## Supported languages

-Faircamp currently only ships with a prototypical set of two languages:
+Faircamp currently only ships with a prototypical set of three languages:

 - English (`en`)
 - German (`de`)
+- Spanish (`es`)

-English is default anyway, german can be configured like this:
+English is the default, german or spanish can be configured like this:

 ```eno
 # localization

 language: de
 ```

+Translation corrections or improvements are very welcome, just [open an issue](https://codeberg.org/simonrepp/faircamp/issues).

 ## Unsupported languages